Learn to cook with spices and herbs. Recipes you can make your own!

 2 tbsp Ground Flax SeedMix with 3 tbsp warm water, let sit 10 minutes

-1cupMashed FruitI used a mixture of Mamey and Mango.
+1cupMashed FruitI used a mixture of Mamey and Mango, but pumpkin is my favorite

 2tspSweet Hawaij Seasoningsubstitute Pumpkin or Apple Pie Spice